-I welcome clients of all gender identities, of all religions or spiritual paths, all ethnic backgrounds, all sizes, shapes, or physical abilities.
+I welcome clients of all gender identities, of all religions or spiritual paths, all ethnic backgrounds, all sizes, and alll abilities.
 I provide a space and time completely dedicated to your needs.
-Before each session we will discuss what is going on with your body and what your goals are for our session, and then we will discuss the treatment plan.
-I custom tailor each treatment, and depending on the session, I incorporate elements of deep tissue massage, myofascial release, trigger point therapy, gua sha/myofascial scraping, intraoral jaw work, relaxation techniques, and facilitated stretching to release pain, tension and stress from the body.
+Before each session we will discuss what is going on with your body, what you are feeling, what your goals are for our session, and then we will discuss the treatment plan.
+I custom tailor each treatment, and depending on the session, I incorporate elements of myofascial release, deep tissue manipulation, trigger point therapy, gua sha/myofascial scraping, intraoral jaw work, relaxation techniques, and facilitated stretching/neuromuscular therapy to release pain, tension and stress from the body.
 Each session is a collaborative experience between the client and myself and therefor no two sessions are the same.
 Afterwards we may discuss beneficial stretches or exercises.
 Clients leave sessions more relaxed, with less pain, with better alignment and flexibility, and with more ease of movement.

 I treat clients seeking help with-

-Deep tissue- Deep tissue work does not mean painful work.
-Pain is counter productive to healing the body and I do not want any technique I use to cause pain to a client.
-From the superficial layers of the body I apply firm, steady pressure in order to sink slowly down into deeper layers of muscle tissue.
-Once at the deeper layer, I apply a steady, direct pressure to break up adhesions and soften the muscle.
-Sometimes stretching accompanies the direct pressure to assist in separating muscles that may have become stuck to one another, to pin down and break up an adhesion in muscle tissue, or to. reset the resting position of a muscle.
-Sometimes grasping and kneading individual muscles is utilized to soften tissues.
-This work is also usually performed with minimal oils or lotions, sometime on the skin or over the sheet.
+Deep tissue- From the superficial layers of the body I apply firm, steady pressure in order to sink slowly down into deeper layers of muscle tissue.
+Once at the deeper layer, I apply a steady, direct pressure to break up adhesions in the fascia and soften the muscle.
+Sometimes stretching accompanies the direct pressure to assist in separating muscles that may have become stuck to one another, to pin down and break up an adhesion in muscle tissue, or to reset the resting position of a muscle.
+Sometimes grasping and kneading individual muscle is utilized to soften tissues.
+This work is also usually performed with no oils or lotions, sometime on the skin or over the sheet.